cobwebos/docs/articles/machine-learning/data-science-virtual-machine/dsvm-secure-access-keys.md

 ```

-## <a name="assign-key-vault-access-permission-to-a-vm-principal"></a>为 VM 主体分配 Key Vault 访问权限
+## <a name="assign-key-vault-access-permissions-to-a-vm-principal"></a>将 Key Vault 访问权限分配给 VM 主体
 ```
 # Prerequisite: You have already created an empty Key Vault resource on Azure by using the Azure portal or Azure CLI.

-# Assign only get and set permission but not the capability to list the keys.
+# Assign only get and set permissions but not the capability to list the keys.
 az keyvault set-policy --object-id <Principal ID of the DSVM from previous step> --name <Key Vault Name> -g <Resource Group of Key Vault>  --secret-permissions get set
 ```